TV-Rename/Website/_manual/user.md

 *Default:* _**Ticked**_

 Completing "Base Folder:" starts the magic!
-The path to the base folder for "The Good Doctor" can be typed in the text box or filled in by browsing, but either way, now TV&nbsp;Rename knows about the location of the shows base folder in the Media Library all the "really useful" stuff can begin!
+The path to the base folder for "The Good Doctor" can be typed in the text box or filled in by browsing, but either way, now TV&nbsp;Rename knows about the location of the shows base folder in the media library all the "really useful" stuff can begin!

 The "Folder per season" tick box and "base name:" text box go together.
 If the tick box is un-ticked TV&nbsp;Rename will assume that all the files related to "The Good Doctor" reside in the base folder, if the box is ticked and a name is provided then TV&nbsp;Rename assumes there are sub folders for each season and will create them if "Automatic Folders: is ticked.